 Q: Must an employer maintain as confidential any information obtained from an employee regarding his or her medical condition, such as through questions about symptoms, taking body temperature, administering a COVID-19 test or through review of a doctor’s note?*

-A: Yes, employers must maintain all information about employee illness as a confidential medical record.
-Such information must be stored separately from an employee’s personnel file.
+A: Yes, employers must maintain all information about employee illness as a confidential medical record (including, if an employee is teleworking or on leave due to COVID-19 illness, keeping confidential the reason as to why such employee is teleworking or on leave).
+Such information must be stored separately from an employee’s regular personnel files.
 Such information includes, but is not limited to, a statement by the employee that he or she has the COVID-19 virus or any other information obtained from questioning the employee or voluntarily disclosed by the employee without any inquiry from the employer.
 The employer may maintain a log of the results of the daily temperatures taken of employees, but must maintain the confidentiality of this information and may be required to maintain such logs for the duration of each worker’s employment plus 30 years.
-Employers may, however, disclose the name of an employee to a public health agency when it learns that the employee has COVID-19.
+Employers may, however, disclose the name of an employee to a public health agency when it learns that the employee has COVID-19 (and managers should report such information to appropriate employer officials so that they can take actions consistent with guidance from the CDC and other public health authorities).
 Employers also should take steps to ensure that the results of any in-person temperature screening are not seen by or communicated to other employees.